Danila-726/SematicCommentAnalysis/README.md

 # SematicCommentAnalysis
 A system for semantic comment analysis.
-Comment for analysis get from Rutube and VK Видео
+Comment for analysis get from Rutube and VK Video

 ### In order for vk video comment analysis to work, you need to change the following variables in main.py: